 - Yes, but only partly.

 - They've been hit hard by financial crisis, trade war, pandemic, and now war

 - Will attitudes change?

 - Yes.

-- Firm's will try to limit exposure
+- Firm's will try to limit exposure ("just in case" instead of "just in time")

 - Consumers will learn to live differently

-- Will economists' views of globalization change?
+Will economists' views of globalization change?

-- - We still think globalization is good overall,

-- o But we're learning that it needs to include

-- · Reduced reliance on single sources

-- Greater protections for those who are hurt.
+- - We still think globalization is good overall, - o But we're learning that it needs to include - · Reduced reliance on single sources - Greater protections for those who are hurt.